cashoefman/TinyGo-On-ESP32/README.md

 After another `sudo reboot` you can now configure your wireless networks from the wireless network widget in Ubuntu Desktop!

-YAY! have a working Ubuntu Desktop.
+YAY! we have a working Ubuntu Desktop.
 Let's get some development tools setup shall we?
 First let's add some path settings:

 ```
 echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.profile